Leopard 2: Europe

 The Netherlands ordered 445 Leopard 2 tanks on 2 March 1979, after examining the results of the Leopard 2AV in the United States.
 It became the first export customer of the Leopard 2 and the vehicles were delivered between July 1981 and July 1986.
 Dutch Leopard 2 tanks have been subsequently exported to Austria, Canada, Norway, and Portugal.
-Leopard 2 tanks remaining in Dutch service have been upgraded to 2A5 and 2A6 standards.
+In 2011 the last Dutch tank division was disbanded and their last Leopard 2 tanks were sold.
+Then in 2015, because of rising tensions with Russia because of Malaysia Airlines Flight 17 and the Russian occupation of Crimea, the Dutch army announced that they would start leasing 18 Leopard 2A6 tanks from Germany.
+These tanks are operated in joint German-Dutch division.
+In September 2024 the Dutch army announced that they would order 46 Leopard 2A8 with 6 options.
+These will not be replacing the leased Leopard 2A6's from Germany.
+It is currently unknown if they will be operated in a joint German-Dutch division.

 The Swiss Army decided to purchase Leopard 2 tanks over the M1A1 Abrams after trialling both tanks between August 1981 and June 1982.
 The Swiss decision was made in August 1983 and the funding was approved by the government in 1984.
 Thirty-five of the tanks were delivered by Kraus-Maffei by June 1987.
 Eidgenössische Konstruktionswerkstätte Thun started license production of 345 additional vehicles in December 1987.

-After investigating the option of a locally developed replacement for the Strv 103 tank, Sweden decided to buy a foreign tank model.
+After investigating the option of a locally developed replacement for the strv 103 tank, Sweden decided to buy a foreign tank model.
 The Leopard 2 Improved (Leopard 2A5 prototype) won the competition against the M1A2 Abrams and the French Leclerc.
 The Swedish military also evaluated the Soviet T-80U tank, but separately from the other tanks.
 After intensive tests from January to June 1994, the Swedish military opted for the Leopard 2.
 The Swedish military found that the Leopard 2 Improved met their military demands by 90%.
 The M1A2 met the Swedish requirements by 86%, whereas the Leclerc met 63%.
-In June 1994 Sweden ordered the production of 120 modified Leopard 2A5, to be known as Stridsvagn 122 (Strv 122) in Swedish service.
-Strv 122 features Swedish-developed appliqué armor, a new command system, and improved electronics.
+In June 1994, Sweden ordered the production of 120 modified Leopard 2A5, to be known as stridsvagn 122 (strv 122) in Swedish service.
+The strv 122 features Swedish-developed appliqué armour, a new command system, and improved electronics.
 Of the 120 Strv 122, 29 were manufactured in Germany by Krauss-Maffei Wegmann while the other 91 were manufactured by the Swedish firms Bofors and Hägglunds.
 The first Stridsvagn 122 was delivered in December 1996.
 These remain in Swedish service and have received periodic upgrades.